cucumber/common/HACKING.md

 in a docker container, due to needing a large amount of pre-requisites.
 The setting up of these often can be a tricky task, so we use Docker to help us with this.

 To start with, we need to ensure we have Docker installed.
-This is fairly straightforward, and a comprehensive set of setup instructions are available on the official docker site [HERE](https://docs.docker.com/install/) for most OS'
+How to do this is documented extensively on the official docker site [HERE](https://docs.docker.com/install/) for most operating systems.

 Once docker is installed, we then need to grab a copy of the official cucumber image.
 This should only need to be done once and will likely take 5-10 minutes.